 Electronic Bill Payment

-You can add Town of Niverville (utilities or taxes) as a payee through all Credit Union, BMO, CIBC, Tangerine, Manulife and Scotiabank online bank accounts.
+You can add Town of Niverville (utilities or taxes) as a payee through all Credit Union, BMO, CIBC, Tangerine, Manulife, RBC, and Scotiabank online bank accounts.
 Your account number will be your roll number or utility account number, including all numerals with NO decimals.
 Detailed instructions can be found below.

 Cheques may be mailed to Box 267, Niverville MB, R0A 1E0, or dropped off in the drop-box at 329 Bronstone Drive.

 Online Banking Payment Options

 When making online payments, please be sure to select the appropriate option for your payment: taxes OR utilities.
 While we have occasionally been able to correct the allocation when it is obvious, for example, a $2,000.00 payment on a utility account would appear to be an allocation error and we would apply it to the tax account, however, with the increasing amount of online payments, catching these misallocations cannot be guaranteed.
 Please ensure that the Town has your current contact information on file.

 For Property Tax payments, please use your Roll number as your account number.
 Note, you may need to add zeros in front of the number to complete the number of digits required by your financial institution.
 Below are some examples of how a Roll number would convert to an account number: